 Skitstövel means an as*hole.

-So, did you already know any of these words?
-If not, was it difficult for you to guess what they might mean?
-Swedish is, at least in terms of the written word, similar to English in some aspects, so it shouldn’t be a problem for native speakers.
+So, did you already know any of those words?
+If not, was it hard to guess what they might mean?
+Swedish is, at least when it comes to writing, quite similar to English in some ways, so it shouldn’t be an issue for native English speakers.

 Read Also: